-(1) These general terms and conditions apply to contracts for all services and deliveries of the hotel company Hotel Fischerwiege GmbH & Co.
-KG (hereinafter “hotel”), in particular the rental of hotel rooms and function rooms to hotel guests (hereinafter referred to as “Customers”).
+(1) These General Terms and Conditions apply to contracts for all services and deliveries of the hotel company Hotel Fischerwiege GmbH & Co.
+KG (hereinafter referred to as “Hotel”), in particular the rental of hotel rooms and function rooms to hotel guests (hereinafter referred to as “Customers”).

 (2) Deviating general terms and conditions only apply if the parties have agreed to the inclusion in whole or in individual points in text form.

 II.
 Conclusion of contract, partner and statute of limitations

 (1) Offers of the hotel are subject to change.
 The contract is concluded upon the customer’s request by the hotel’s acceptance.
 The hotel is free to confirm the booking in text form.

 (2) If the booking application is made by a third party for the customer, the third party shall be liable for the liabilities arising from the hotel accommodation contract, unless the will of the third party was to act on behalf of the customer.
 The same applies if the customer named by the third party contests the third party’s power of representation vis-à-vis the hotel.